Breast Reduction Surgery Explained

 - Temporary numbness or sensitivity changes

-- Visible scarring that typically fades over time
+- Visible scarring that often fades over time

 Potential Complications